Nro001/Nro-Galaxy-Editor/README.md

 <img src="https://user-images.githubusercontent.com/107048186/177850451-0274c56a-cdd4-4357-a741-e380f98c53d8.png" width="480" height="330">

-* Cleaned the test files except for the saves, optimized decode and encode.
+* Cleaned the test files except for the saves, optimized parsing and packing.
 * Added else if statement because the string pattern matching goes bananas and decides to switch to another pattern type.
 * Can read then write and replace.
 * Positions can be changed, doesn't seem to crash but hyperlanes are an issue, they cause the crash on mass edit